Skip to main content

 Can I study abroad and complete ISP as well?

 It is possible to study abroad for a year, or a quarter, as part of the ISP.
 Almost always the students who pursue this option are strengthening their second major and will take four years to graduate.
-For example, one student pursued advanced work in chemistry spending a year in Munich and another went to Rome to study classics for a semester.
+Students who are interested in studying abroad should consult their advisor, ISP Director, and review the global learning offices webpage.